 The consequences of being accused of a sex crime are absolutely horrendous.
-They include serious prison time, sex offender registration, life-long monitoring (for now) via the Meghan's law website and the stigma that goes with being branded a sex-offender.
-In addition, under recent legislation, anyone who is sentenced to prison for either a current or past sex crime is now assessed by psychologists to determine if they qualify as a Sexually Violent Predator, which can result in a life time commitment to a State Mental Hospital.
+They include serious prison time, sex offender registration, life-long monitoring (for now) via the Meghan's law website, and the stigma that goes with being branded a sex offender.
+In addition, under recent legislation, anyone who is sentenced to prison for either a current or past sex crime is now assessed by psychologists to determine if they qualify as a Sexually Violent Predator, which can result in a lifetime commitment to a State Mental Hospital.

-Michael E. Mitchell is a Fresno criminal defense attorney who handles sex offense crimes througout the Central Valley of California.
+Michael E. Mitchell is a Fresno criminal defense attorney who handles sex offense crimes throughout the Central Valley of California.
 He has the criminal law experience you need to fight the prosecution, salvage your freedom and prevent you from being labeled as a sex offender.
 Give him a call today to see how he can help, you can reach the Mitchell Law Group, Inc. via telephone 24 hours a day, seven days a week at (559) 222-2424.

 New Developments in the Law

 With the passing of SB 384, California will create three new tiers of sex offenses.
 This will go into effect in 2021.
 However, it is something that all Sex Crime Defense Attorneys must consider right now.
 The three tiers are based upon the type of sex offense committed.
-For adults, tier one classification means registration for a minimum of 10 years, juveniles for 5 years.
+For adults, tier-one classification means registration for a minimum of 10 years, juveniles for 5 years.
 Tier two classification is a 20 year registration period and 10 years for minors.
 Tier three remains lifetime sex offense registration.

 Sex crimes in the State of California include all illegal sexual activity from the less serious offenses such as prostitution to the more serious crimes like rape.
-In California sex offenses also include statutory rape, child molestation, date rape, sexual assaults, pornography, sodomy, indecent exposure/lewd conduct, and solicitation of a prostitute.
+In California, sex offenses also include statutory rape, child molestation, date rape, sexual assaults, pornography, sodomy, indecent exposure/lewd conduct, and solicitation of a prostitute.

 Sex Crimes We Defend

-Rape - Having sex by force with an unwilling, or unconscious person.
+Rape - Having sex by force with an unwilling or unconscious person.
 Rape is a violent felony crime and has different variations.
 Rape is an extremely serious crime which depending upon how it is carried out can result in a life sentence.
 Mr. Mitchell has defended life sentence rape cases and rape cases involving DNA evidence.

 Statutory rape- is sexual intercourse with a female who is under the age of 18 but who is older than the age of 14.
 Charges can be brought against you even when both parties consent to the act of sexual intercourse.
-Mr. Mitchell has been successful in helping clients avoid conviction for staturory rape.
+Mr. Mitchell has been successful in helping clients avoid conviction for statutory rape.